The Search for Our Prehistoric Past

 Frank H. T. Rhodes

 Frank H. T. Rhodes is President Emeritus of Cornell University.
-A geologist by training, his numerous published works on geology and education include the books Origins: The Search for Our Prehistoric Past, Earth: A Tenant's Manual, The Creation of the Future: The Role of the American University, all from Cornell, The Evolution of Life, and Language of the Earth.
+A geologist by training, he has published numerous works on geology and education including the books Origins, Earth: A Tenant’s Manual and The Creation of the Future: The Role of the American University (all from Cornell), The Evolution of Life, and Language of the Earth.
 He holds the Bigsby Medal of the Geological Society, the Ian Campbell Medal of the American Geological Institute, and the Clark-Kerr Medal of the University of California–Berkeley.
 He holds more than thirty honorary degrees from universities both in the United States and abroad.

 A Tenant's Manual